-One thing which annoys many cyclists is the fallacy perpetuated by ignorant motorists that ‘cyclists do not pay Road Tax’ and therefore somehow have less ‘right’ to use the roads and that they certainly should not have any right or consideration when it comes to transportation infrastructure.
-The argument is often thrown by poor drivers who use this as an excuse for their poor driving skills when complaining about cyclists on ‘their’ roads.
+One thing which annoys many cyclists is the fallacy perpetuated that 'cyclists do not pay Road Tax' and therefore somehow have less 'right' to use the roads and that they certainly should not have any right or consideration when it comes to transportation infrastructure.
+The argument is often thrown by poor drivers who use this as an excuse for their poor driving skills when complaining about cyclists on 'their' roads.

 So let's get one thing straight: Cyclists *do* Pay Road Tax.
 Well, at least as much as anyone else pays 'Road Tax'.